Segnale/DSND_Project2-SF_Crime_Statistics/README.md

 `/usr/bin/zookeeper-server-start config/zookeeper.properties`

 Start the Kafka server (configured to port 9092):

 `/usr/bin/kafka-server-start config/server.properties`

-By running the following command the producer will start to feed the topic
+By running the following command the producer will start to feed the topic:

 `python kafka_server.py`